oezingle/LuaX/doc/NativeElement.md

 --- class function to create a new element given an element type name function MyNativeElement.create_element(type: string): MyNativeElement

---- class function to create a new element given its native representation function MyNativeElement.get_root(native: any): MyNativeElement
+--- class function to create a new element given its native representation.
+--- Note that nil is a valid argument to this function due to Suspenses function MyNativeElement.get_root(native: any): MyNativeElement
 ```